 How Fire Glass Works?

-Fire glass serves two primary purposes – Functional and Aesthetics.
+Fire glass like this serves two primary purposes – Functional and Aesthetics.
 Fire glass quickly became a very popular alternative to ceramic gas logs.
-These logs can kill the natural ambiance of a flame.
-Moreover, exposed gas lines can create a weird visual that makes it quite apparent that you’re not experiencing a flame.
+The logs can kill the natural ambiance of a flame pattern.
+Moreover, exposed natural gas or propane lines can create a weird visual that makes it quite apparent that you’re not experiencing a flame.

-Fire glass provides you with an excellent way to cover up gas jets with exceptional crystals and pebbles that look aesthetically appealing, and even increase heat radiation by 4 times.
-Fire glass pebbles are readily available in a wide range of colors and shapes that create a glowing focal point in the backyard or inside a small family room.
+Fire glass provides you with an excellent way to cover up gas jets with exceptional crystals, pebbles or nuggets that look aesthetically appealing, and even increase heat radiation by 4 times.
+Fire glass chips of pebbles are readily available in a wide range of colors and shapes that create a glowing focal point in the backyard or inside a small family room.

 How Is Fire Glass Manufactured?

 It is worth mentioning that fire glass is manufactured from recycled glass.
-Thus, it is an excellent re-purposed product that is completely authentic and original.
-Since fire glass has been tempered, it does not melt, explode or soot.
-Fire glass is safe to use, and does not emit any harmful substances or byproducts into the air.
+Thus, it is an excellent re-purposed product completely authentic and original.
+Since fire glass has been tempered, it does not melt, explode or put off soot.
+Fire glass of the highest quality is safe to use and does not emit any harmful substances or byproducts into the air.
 It is important to understand that you can’t use standard, untreated glass in the same manner unless you want to practice glass blowing skills.

 How Can You Use Fire Glass Crystals?

 In most cases, fire glass crystals sit atop a flame.
 The flame has been specifically designed to hold them.
-You can surf the Internet to find numerous examples of fire glass used in tabletop fire pits.
+You can surf the Internet to find numerous examples of an outdoor fireplace using fire glass in tabletop fire pits.
 With these equipment, you just need to pour the fire glass pebbles into the pit, and simply turn on the gas.

 Since fire glass is translucent, it can easily create an exceptional look when it glitters and shimmers under a clear night sky.
 Even flames rise up around the fire glass in a specific way that makes it appear aesthetically appealing.
 In fact, it looks like the fire glass pebbles are on fire.